lzilioli/extend-to-template/README.md

 ></derived>
 ```

-However, if the resulting page renders two buttons, the first button saying `Hello!`, and the second saying `Click Me!`.
+However, the resulting page renders two buttons, the first button saying `Hello!`, and the second saying `Click Me!`.
 In addition, only the first button will omit its click count when it is clicked.
 The second button won't invoke `logButtonClick` in your component when the button is clicked.

 We would need to add some code to `DerivedComponent` in order to fix this: